antono/glog/README.md

 ## Plugins

-Use rack middleware as plugins:
+You can use rack middleware as plugins:

     require 'rack/noie'
     use Rack::NoIE, :redirect => '/noie.html'